 B747-8 – or, B747-8I (Intercontinental), which is the passenger version – can seat 467 passengers in a three-class configuration, 51 more than B747-400.
 Boeing claims that it’s also the fastest passenger jet in the world, clocking in Mach 0.855 (that’s aviation nerd for “1055.754km/h”).
 However, according to Boeing data, it’s the B747-8F, the freight version, that is more popular, making up 2/3rds of the plane’s orders.

 - Operating empty weight: Around 277,000 kilograms

-Airbus started the A3XX programme in 1994 while the work on A380 commenced in 2000.
+Airbus started the A3XX program in 1994 while the work on A380 commenced in 2000.
 Back then, it was developed with hub-and-spoke transportation in mind, where huge planes would carry passengers to between transport hubs that would then reroute those passengers to their destinations in smaller jets.
 However, point-to-point prevailed as the model of transportation, leaving the massive A380 – first flown in 2005 – kinda pointless.

-The A380 is a double decker aircraft that can normally seat 525.
+The A380 is a double-decker aircraft that can normally seat 525.
 Though if you want to fly only comrades and ditch the bourgeoisie leeches bloated with the blood of common man, the plane has been certified to carry 853.
 Unfortunately, the A380 was a loss to Airbus with every airplane produced (and at $450 million, it’s already more expensive than the B747).
 Still, at more than 234 built, it’s more common than the B747-8.

 Antonov An-225 Mriya